How Much Does Termite Treatment Cost?

 Additional Costs and Considerations

-When budgeting for termite treatment cost, consider the possibility of additional fees, including termite monitoring stations and further treatment for termite reappearance.
-You’ll also need to take into account the extent of the damage to the home and the condition of the foundation.
+When budgeting for termite treatment cost, homeowners will want to consider the possibility of additional fees, including termite monitoring stations and further treatment for termite reappearance.
+It’s also important that they take into account the extent of the damage to the home and the condition of the foundation.

 Termite Monitoring Stations

 Termite monitoring stations are small receptacles that can be placed around a home to check for termite activity.
 A termite expert will check monitoring stations monthly.
 If there are termites present, the station will be changed out for a new one that’s been treated with a slow-acting insecticide that prevents juvenile termites from growing into adults.
 These monitors average around $40 each, and the bait costs around $135 for a box of six.